Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Case Studies

-In addition to this supporting literature evidence, we show in Figure~\ref{fig:tcga-prediction} that the top 25 genes from \method\;(logistic) and \method\;(ridge) are more predictive of the PAM50 breast cancer subtypes than the top 25 genes from other feature importance measures (details in Appendix~\ref{supp:case_study}).
+We further show in Figure~\ref{fig:tcga-prediction} that the top 25 genes from \method\;(logistic) and \method\;(ridge) are more predictive of the PAM50 breast cancer subtypes than the top 25 genes from other feature importance measures (details in Appendix~\ref{supp:case_study}).
 This top 25 from \method\;includes genes such as \textit{RRM2} and \textit{SFRP1} that are not in the top 25 from any of the competing feature importance methods.
 However, these genes are known to be associated with breast cancer.
 For instance, up-regulation of \textit{RRM2} was shown to enhance breast cancer cell proliferation \citep{liang2019dscam}, while loss of \textit{SFRP1} expression is associated with breast tumor stage and poor prognosis when present in early stage breast tumors \citep{klopocki2004loss}.